§ 02 / Brand

 Common questions, straight answers.
 No fluff.

-- The dual-layer design is ideal for fine silt and sand.
-The outer layer stops the heavy particles while the inner layer traps the microscopic dust.
-For extreme conditions, consider adding a dust cover over the main element for an extra layer of protection.
+- The dual-layer foam is built for fine silt and sand.
+Outer layer catches the heavy stuff, inner layer traps the fine dust that kills rings.
+For Sahara-grade conditions fit a dust cover over the main element as a sacrificial layer.